 Speaking of myself, I often think of the journeys that our career paths tend to take.
 Some of us decide to become the complete opposite of our parents or follow in their footsteps.
 As it turned out, I ended up doing a little bit of both.

 I set my sights on engineering, specifically civil engineering, which is to do with the design and development of our infrastructure – the roads, bridges and tunnels that get us to where we’re going each and every day.
 I knew that I wanted a professional career, but wasn’t interested in practising medicine or law, and engineering seemed like a challenge that would leave my options open.
+However, there was a time when I was drawn to the idea of dentistry and how it would be interesting to learn about everything linked to oral hygiene.
+At this time, I also had the dream of opening my own dental practice, and had even looked for some marketing tips from somewhere like Opencare to see how I could get started.
+I was really adamant about pursuing this dream at one point, but as soon as I came across engineering, it was a no brainer.
 I completed a bachelor of applied science in civil engineering from the University of Toronto where I was also president of the Engineering Student Society.
 Arguably I learned more from being part of that student society than I did in four years of post-secondary education.

 Then my mother convinced me to work with her in a small genetic-testing company that she founded for the benefit of her patients.
 She needed a business leader, and after a short time, I decided to purchase and build her company.
 These were some of my most enjoyable working years, spent alongside my mother, attending scientific meetings with her, and really developing solutions that helped our patients.